hellocoop/hello.dev/static/documentation.md

 ## 2. Make Request

-Cause the user's browser to load the request URL you created.
+Cause the user's browser to load the request URL you created in `Step 1`.
 You can do this in the following ways:
 1. As an HTTP 302 redirect from the server
 2. Set `window.location.href = <requestURL>` on click event of button
 3. `<a href="<requestURL>">Continue with Hellō</a>` (You can use the above styling for this link too!)